QrystaL/CarmelNet/README.md

 To register a new webhook, call: CarmelWebhooks.createWebhookSubscription

-To get a list of origination accounts, call: CarmelPayment.getOriginationAccount
+To get a list of origination accounts, call: CarmelPayment.getOriginationAccounts

 Then to create payments, call: CarmelPayment.createCreditTransfer